Who we are

 Auckland Live is a leader in live arts and entertainment and an active contributor to the vibrancy and creativity of our city.

 We present live arts events at a number of prominent venues across Auckland, provide support to the arts and creative sector; and provide opportunities for people of all ages to engage with the arts.

 We champion Auckland internationally to secure big name shows and concerts, collaborate with national and international arts companies and festivals to present the best variety of performances, and introduce young people to the excitement of the stage.
-Our iconic venues and public spaces - which include the Aotea Centre, Aotea Square, Auckland Town Hall, The Civic and Bruce Mason Centre are our stage for presenting a programme of live arts and entertainment for the enjoyment and inspiration of Aucklanders and visitors to our city.
+Our iconic venues and public spaces - which include the Aotea Centre, Aotea Square, Auckland Town Hall, The Civic, Bruce Mason Centre and Queens Wharf are our stage for presenting a programme of live arts and entertainment for the enjoyment and inspiration of Aucklanders and visitors to our city.

 We seek to

 - Establish ourselves as a world class arts and entertainment organisation